-- [§174C-86] Well construction and pump installation standards. (a) The commission shall adopt minimum standards for the construction of wells and the installation of pumps and pumping equipment.
+[§174C-86] Well construction and pump installation standards. (a) The commission shall adopt minimum standards for the construction of wells and the installation of pumps and pumping equipment.
 The standards shall be such as to ensure the safe and sanitary maintenance and operation of wells, the prevention of waste, and the prevention of contamination of the waters.
 The minimum standards for well construction shall include the criteria for well location and the procedures for grouting, sealing, capping, and plugging wells.
 They shall also provide for the installation of devices to measure the amount of ground water being withdrawn from the wells.
-The minimum standards for the installation of pumps and pumping equipment shall include the required equipment characteristics and construction. - (b) If any well construction or pump installation standard is violated and as a consequence ground water is wasted or any well is contaminated, the commission, after giving notice of the defect to the owner of the land on which the well is located and giving such owner a reasonable time to correct the defect, may itself correct the defect and charge the land owner for the cost of such correction.
+The minimum standards for the installation of pumps and pumping equipment shall include the required equipment characteristics and construction.

+(b) If any well construction or pump installation standard is violated and as a consequence ground water is wasted or any well is contaminated, the commission, after giving notice of the defect to the owner of the land on which the well is located and giving such owner a reasonable time to correct the defect, may itself correct the defect and charge the land owner for the cost of such correction.
 Such cost constitutes a lien on the land until paid.
 The lien may be foreclosed in any court of competent jurisdiction, and in such foreclosure suit, the court shall allow the commission reasonable attorney's fees.
-[L 1987, c 45, pt of §2] - §174C-87 Sealing of abandoned wells. (a) When a well is abandoned, the owner shall seal the abandoned well in a manner approved by the commission.
-Before sealing, the owner shall file with the commission an application for a well sealing permit signed by a driller licensed to do the work and other information required by the commission. - (b) The owner of an abandoned well shall repair or seal the well at the owner's expense, as provided by the well construction and pump installation standards. - (c) Notwithstanding any other law to the contrary, if the owner of real property that includes an abandoned well transfers ownership of the real property, the owner shall notify the commission on water resource management of that transfer upon opening of escrow; provided that the presence or existence of the abandoned well is: - (1) Within the knowledge of the owner; or - (2) Visible from an accessible area.
-[L 1987, c 45, pt of §2; am L 1999, c 197, §12; am L 2022, c 213, §3]
+[L 1987, c 45, pt of §2]

+§174C-87 Abandonment of wells.
+When a well is abandoned, the owner shall fill and seal the well in a manner approved by the commission.
+Before abandonment, the owner shall file with the commission a report showing the owner's name and address; the water use permit number, if any; the name and address of the well driller who will be employed to perform the work required for abandonment; the reason for abandonment; a description of the work to be performed to effect the abandonment; and such other information as the commission may require.
+[L 1987, c 45, pt of §2; am L 1999, c 197, §12]